Clinton to Assad: Don't delay implementing peace plan

 "We are certainly open to believing that this is the position, but of course the international community now wants to see actions associated with that statement of belief," Clinton said.
 "The Iranians also have to know that this is not an open-ended discussion."

-Iran is expected to renew negotiations with six world powers on April 13 to discuss it nuclear program, after more than a year without talks.
+Iran is expected to renew negotiations with six world powers on April 13 to discuss it nuclear programme, after more than a year without talks.
 Western powers suspect Iran is planning to build nuclear weapons.
-Iran says its program is for peaceful purposes.
+Iran says its programme is for peaceful purposes.

 Asked about the decision by Egypt's Muslim Brotherhood - the strongest party in the Egyptian parliament - to field a candidate in a presidential election, Clinton said the United States would be following the vote closely but urged political actors not to discriminate against women, minorities, or political opponents.